datachomp/datachomp.github.com/source/_posts/2010-02-02-windows-tools-i-use.md

 ---
 #

+NOTE: As of 2013, I no longer use Windows... so this post is a bit dated.

 This is a living document of Applications you will find on my Windows OS:

 [FileZilla][1] - great FTP client and server